ignite/cli/docs/2 Architecture/1 Introduction.md

 To the machine you are executing on there are not many requirements.
 It runs on Linux or Mac Operating Systems and can be run from a Raspberry Pi.

-## Your blockchain application
+## Your blockchain app

-To create a blockchain application we use the command `app`
+To create a blockchain app we use the command `app`

 ```bash
 starport app github.com/username/myapp